 Motorized Abras are only operating between the stations in bur Dubai and Deira.
 They are really cheap as well.
 They only cost 1 DH per trip.

 These are Abras suitable even for the summer climate in Dubai.
 Unlike the first one, these have glass windows to enable sightseeing while providing a comfortable environment onboard.
 They run back and forth between the festival city and the creek metro station.
 The seating is also better than a traditional Abra, and the driver’s cabin is in front of the boat.
 The cost is 2 AED per trip.

 There are two types of petrol Abras.
 The ones you will find in the creek are passenger Abras servicing to either side like a traditional Abra.
 The second one is the tourist Abra operating in the Dubai Water Canal, which takes you around the canal for sightseeing trips and back to the starting point, much like dhows.
 If you wish to have dinner on board a wooden boat called Dhow cruise, you have three options, Dubai creek, the canal, and Dubai Marina dhow cruise.

 Those petrol Abras are cheap (2 AED per trip), and you can always find them waiting for passengers in the water taxi stations in old Dubai.
 On the other hand, water canal Abras are relatively expensive.
 They cost 25 per head and 300 AED if you are chartering the whole boat for one hour.

 They are exclusive to Burj Khalifa lake, global village lake, Madinat Jumeirah and Al Seef.
 You can board them at any of the three abra stations near Burj Khalifa, the Palace hotel, or Burj Plaza.
-They look similar to the petrol Abra than the regular motorized Abras.
+They look similar to the petrol Abra to the regular motorized Abras.

 The Burj Khalifa lake, called the Burj Lake, spreads over 30 acres.
 Significantly, the trip around the lake takes you 25 minutes.
-Abra ride is also the best option to see Dubai fountain up close.
+Abra ride is also the best option to see the Dubai fountain up close.
 The global village lake is an artificial canal made for boar cruises.
 The rate of electric Abra rides varies with the location.